More cushions made, this time with fabric from liberty, to give the cover more support I used light interfacing and added fusible fleece.

 Today I ‘turned’ my very old jeans into a waistcoat.

 After cutting the trousers into pieces and sewing them patchwork style (to four big pieces) together, I started with the New Look 6036 pattern.

 Nevertheless I adjusted the pattern to make it two inch longer, which worked better than expected.

 For the lining I used a lovely yellow mustard solid fabric(moda) and for the bow and the self made button a nice greyish fairy tale fabric.

 Following the pattern was very easy and it didn’t take me long to stitch the parts together.

 The patchwork took more time than sewing the actual waistcoat.
 I had to puzzle them together , so that the pockets are in the front and I liked the pieces equally on all parts.

 I recommend to try this out using clothing you want to recycle.

-This is my big rucksack (not only for the spring) with lots of pockets, made from a lovely canvas (cotton and steel).
-I made this only a couple of weeks ago and it feels good to carry it.
+Two of my big rucksacks (not only for the spring) with lots of pockets, made from a lovely canvas (cotton and steel).